10 Best DeWalt Drills of 2023 – Reviews, Comparison & Guide

 This kit comes with the DCF885 impact driver, one 20V max battery, and a fast charger.
 Plus, it is covered by a 3-year warranty.
 All in all, one of the best DeWalt drills for the money.
 And it all comes in a very fetching carrying case for your convenience.

 The torque control has been the biggest complaint amongst users.
 While you can control how fast the drill spins with adjusting the pressure on the trigger, the torque is always at notch 10.
 And the kit only comes with one battery, despite what many online descriptions indicate.
+With that being said, this is the best DeWalt drill available for the money.

 3. DEWALT 20V MAX Cordless Drill/Driver Kit